 Since January 2005, the State Department has made several changes to the personnel and assignment bidding systems.
 Changes include requiring a hardship tour before a person can be considered for promotion to the Senior Foreign Service and changing the bidding system itself so that hardship/danger posts would have to be filled first.
-However, indicative of the difficulty of staffing posts, especially in Iraq, the State Department announced further changes to the bidding system in June 2007 - an unprecedented country-specific assignment cycle for Iraq.55 The Iraq assignments would have to be filled before any of the other positions, including other hardship/danger posts, for the 2008 assignment cycle.
-The announcement further states that if Iraq was not fully staffed, State's Human Resources Bureau will hold the assignments of highly qualified individuals until the Iraq staffing issue is resolved.56
+However, indicative of the difficulty of staffing posts, especially in Iraq, the State Department announced further changes to the bidding system in June 2007-an unprecedented country-specific assignment cycle for Iraq.55 The Iraq assignments would have to be filled before any of the other positions, including other hardship/danger posts, for the 2008 assignment cycle.
+The announcement further stated that if Iraq was not fully staffed, State's Human Resources Bureau would hold the assignments of highly qualified individuals until the Iraq staffing issue was resolved.56

-In addition, staffing became stretched when Congress did not provide the Administration-requested appropriations to fund additional generalist staffing positions in Fiscal Years 2006 and 2007.
-Some also believe increased staffing levels called for by the global repositioning of the Foreign Service and transferring
+In addition, staffing became stretched when Congress did not provide the Administrationrequested appropriations to fund additional generalist staffing positions in Fiscal Years 2006 and 2007.
+Some also believe increased staffing levels called for by the global repositioning of the Foreign Service and transferring personnel slots to an increasing number of hardship assignments will only aggravate the staffing situation further.57